 [With Stallone's nominations for Best Actor and Best Original Screenplay, he joined only two others with the same pair of honors in the same year in Academy history: Charlie Chaplin (for The Great Dictator (1940)), and Orson Welles (for Citizen Kane (1941)).]

 There were four successful, but predictable sequels or remakes, with Stallone, Shire, and Young returning for all of them.
 In each one, Rocky would ultimately meet his challenges and rise to the top.
-Then Stallone directed a 6th film 16 years after the last in the regular series, Rocky Balboa (2006).
+Then Stallone directed a 6th film 16 years after the last in the regular series, Rocky Balboa (2006), and served as writer-producer-actor in a 7th film, Creed (2015).

 See much more about The Rocky Films Franchise/Series